“No Outlet to Have Their Voices Heard”: SF City Hall’s Homeless Panels Could be in Peril

 The average San Franciscan that goes to or contacts City Hall can access 152 boards and commissions and give input on how the City operates.
 Some of these bodies make decisions for City departments, like the Police Commission or the Rent Board.
 Others perform as advisory committees, such as the Youth Commission.

-Unhoused San Francisco residents have five specific bodies addressing their issues, which homeless advocates say provide these constituents much-needed accountability, according to homeless advocates.
+Unhoused San Francisco residents have five specific bodies addressing their issues, which provide these constituents much-needed accountability, according to homeless advocates.
 But now, these homeless-serving bodies are at risk of being altered or eliminated.

 Those were among the recommendations that the Streamlining Commission Task Force made in a report to the Board of Supervisors earlier this month.